Backed by a Warranty

 What It Is: PerformaBuilt Transmissions offers warranties to racers.

 Why You Care: We respect a company that stands by its products no matter how its buyers use (or abuse) them.
-PerformaBuilt now offers a one-year warranty on all its transmissions.
-Even better, if you buy one of its torque converters with the trans, the company will raise you up to a two-year warranty.
+PerformaBuilt Transmissions now come with a one-year warranty.
+Even better, if you buy one of its torque converters with the Performabuilt Transmission, the company will raise you up to a two-year warranty.
 Racing does not void these warranties, either.
 According to its website, the company encourages you to "race all you want."
-PerformaBuilt offers performance builds of all the popular GM and Ford automatic transmissions.
+PerformaBuilt Transmissions offer performance builds of all the popular GM and Ford automatic transmissions.

 How Much: It depends on which trans you buy.